(Flat Plate of the Abdomen; Kidneys, Ureter, Bladder; KUB)

 Reasons for Test

-Your doctor may order this test if there is a problem in your abdomen.
+This test may be done if there is a problem in your abdomen.
 The area includes everything from just under your chest to your pelvic area.
-Some symptoms that may make your doctor concerned include:
+Some symptoms you have may include:

 - Nausea and vomiting